 With more than 150,000 recorded accidents every year, the U.S. construction industry is one of the most dangerous industries in the country.
 Considering the high risk involved, it is prudent to purchase the right business insurance policy if you own a construction business.
 One of the most important insurance policies for contractors operating in this space is contractor insurance, which basically covers bodily injuries, property damage, and third-party liabilities.
-What that in mind, here’s a detailed guide to contractor insurance in 2021.
+With that in mind, here’s a detailed guide to contractor insurance in 2021.

 Categories of Contractor Insurance